jgnagy/skull_island/README.md

 resource = Resources::Certificate.new

 # These attributes can be set and read
 resource.cert = '-----BEGIN CERTIFICATE-----...'     # PEM-encoded public key
 resource.key  = '-----BEGIN RSA PRIVATE KEY-----...' # PEM-encoded private key resource.snis = ['example.com', 'example.org']       # Array of names for which this cert is valid
+resource.tags = ['production', 'example']            # Array of tags
 resource.save

 # These attributes are read-only